soundanalogous/Breakout/README.md

 - Many Arduino clones / variants should also work
 - See [Test Environment](https://github.com/soundanalogous/Breakout/wiki/Test-Environment) for full list of tested I/O boards

-Note: In order to use Breakout with an Arduino Leonardo board, you need to update the Firmata library in your Arduino application.
-[Please refer to the instructions here](https://github.com/soundanalogous/Breakout/wiki/Updating-Firmata-in-Arduino).
+*In order to use Breakout with an Arduino Leonardo, Arduino Due or Teensy 3.0 board, you need to update the Firmata library in your Arduino application.
+You can get the latest version of [Firmata here](https://github.com/firmata/arduino).
+Refer to the README for installation instructions.
+Note that the instructions are different for Arduino 1.0.x vs Arduino 1.5.x.*

 OS: